paulfranco/AndroidInterviewQuestions/README.md

 **What is the difference between an implicit and explicit intent?**

 When you ask a specific component from within the app by name (explicitly), you use an explicit intent (example: starting a ne Activity).
 When an action is asked from another app, you don't specify it by name, so you use an implicit intent (example: loading a webpage via the Uri object or loading the Camera).

+**What kind of information can be contained within an intent?**

+The name of the component to start (if explicit).
+A string that specifies the general action to be performed.
+The URI that references the data to be edited, loaded and so on.
+A string with the category of the kind of component that should handle the intent (launcher/browsable).
+Extras with additional information which can be transfered from one intent to another.
+Additional flags with extra instructions to the Android system.

+**What happens when there is more than one app that responds to your implicit intent?**

+The user can select which app to use and the user may make that app the default choice for the action (always SEND via an email) or a chooser dialog can be shown for the user to specify their choice everytime of which app should be used.